bozsahin/combinators-in-lisp/README.md

 Once we have that, combinators are just CL macros sitting on top of LAMs (not lambdas)

-For combinator names, just prefix the Curry & Feys name with '&'.
+<b>For combinator names, just prefix the Curry & Feys name with '&'.</b>

 Applicative lambda terms must be binary in the ADT.
 If you're tired of writing <code>(a b c)</code> as <code>((a b) c)</code>, you can use the reader macro #$(..) which binarizes them recursively for you.
 Instead of